Bed Bug (Cimex lectularius and Cimex hemipterus)

 Chemical treatments for bed bug control involve application of residual products to harbourages and areas that the bedbugs will most likely encouter as they move around.

-Non Chemical Strategies for bed bug control include: Thorough inspections, hygiene measures (particularly bed linen & curtains),vacuuming, heat/cold treatments, staff training and other custom designed bed bug control strategies to suit your circumstances.
+Non Chemical Strategies for bed bug control include: Thorough inspections, hygiene measures (particularly bed linen & curtains),vacuuming, staff training and other custom designed bed bug control strategies to suit your circumstances.
 These need to be discussed with the Amalgamated Pest Control technician.